 Graduate students and postdoctoral scholars are paid through the Graduate Financial Support (GFS) system and therefore do not require a labor schedule.

 Labor schedules are created for future payroll earnings using the Labor Schedules module of the Oracle Financials system.
-Labor schedules consist of one or more PTA accounts, the salary expenditure type associated with the employee’s job classification code (JCC), the Start Date and End Date for the assignment and the percentage of funding by PTA and E (Expenditure Type).
+Labor schedules consist of one or more PTA accounts, the salary expenditure type associated with the employee’s job classification code (JCC) or type of pay, the Start Date and End Date for the allocation and the percentage of funding by PTA and E (Expenditure Type).